 The 2020 CRI observed that while cloud readiness continues to advance in the region, the pace of progress is stalling.
 This is reflected in healthcare investment in cloud growing slower in high income countries over 2022-26 relative to the 2017-22 period.
-For example, Australia's cloud expenditure in healthcare grew by 24% over the 2017-22 period, while this is expected to slow to 14% from 2022-26.
+For example, Japan's cloud expenditure in healthcare grew by 28% over the 2017-22 period, but is expected to slow to 17% from 2022-26.